pivotal-cf/docs-pks/bbr-restore.hbs.md

 To restore the BOSH Director:

-1. Ensure the Tanzu Kubernetes Grid Integrated Edition BOSH Director backup artifact is in the folder from which you run BBR.
+1. Ensure the {{  vars.product }} BOSH Director backup artifact is in the folder from which you run BBR.

 1. Run the BBR restore command to restore the TKGI BOSH Director: